ONLYOFFICE/Docker-DocumentServer/README.md

         -v /app/onlyoffice/DocumentServer/data:/var/www/onlyoffice/Data  onlyoffice/documentserver

 Storing the data on the host machine allows you to easily update ONLYOFFICE once the new version is released without losing your data.

+### Running ONLYOFFICE Document Server on Different Port

+To change the port, use the -p command.
+E.g.: to make your portal accessible via port 8080 execute the following command:

+    sudo docker run -i -t -d -p 8080:80 onlyoffice/documentserver

 ### Running ONLYOFFICE Document Server using HTTPS